All About Curators

 - Scheduling software

 - Corel WordPerfect

 - Microsoft Visual Studio

 - Desktop publishing software

 - Questor Systems ARGUS

 Becoming a Curator

-Education needed to be a Curator:
+What education is needed to be a Curator?

 What work experience do I need to become a Curator?

-Where do Curators Work?
+Where Curators Are Employed